alextnetto/alextnetto/website/src/posts/KQF.md

 ## Introducing Knapsack Quadratic Funding (KQF)

-KQF draws inspiration from the [Knapsack problem](https://developers.google.com/optimization/pack/knapsack), a concept in combinatorial optimization.
-This approach has already seen application in the blockchain space, notably in the ENS community's recent [distribution of $3.6 million to service providers](https://discuss.ens.domains/t/temp-check-proposal-for-new-service-provider-streams/18044?u=alextnetto.eth).
+KQF draws inspiration from the Knapsack problem[^1], a concept in combinatorial optimization.
+This approach has already seen application in the blockchain space, notably in the ENS community's recent distribution of $3.6 million to service providers[^2].

 The proposed KQF mechanism works as follows: